 Berries are finicky, but we think they are worth the special care they require in the field and on their way to market.
-Unlike many of our larger-scale counterparts, we choose the varieties we plant based on flavor and productivity, not storage life.
+Unlike many of our larger-scale counterparts, we the varieties we plant are selected for maximum flavor and vigor, not storage life.
 In addition, we strive to pick our berries at the peak of ripeness, not when they pack the best.

-To get the very most from your berries in terms of flavor, nutrition and longevity, we recommend the following tips, and all will help contribute to, some degree, to making your precious fruit last a bit longer.
+To get the very most from your berries in terms of flavor, nutrition and longevity, we recommend the following tips, and all will help you get the most enjoyment from your berry purchase.

 In general, the more time spent out of refrigeration, the less storage life your berries will have, so

-- Come to market as early as possible, because the longer they stay in the heat with us, the more their shelf life can be shortened.
+- Come to market as early as possible, because the longer they stay in the heat, the more their shelf life can be shortened.

 - Always treat your berries as carefully as you would dairy or fresh seafood items, and transport them home in a temperature controlled bag.

 - Return your berries to refrigeration as promptly as possible, if you are not going to consume them within an hour or two.

 - If you prefer eating your fruit at room temperature, then remove them from the fridge about 30 minutes before you plan to eat them.

 Here’s what we feel you should reasonably expect in terms of keeping time–after prompt refrigeration–of the berries you purchase from Agriberry Farm:

 Blackberries, Raspberries and Strawberries–We recommend that you plan to consume your berries within 48 hours of purchase.
 Damp harvest conditions may further decrease their stability, and please ask our market staff’s opinion at the time of purchase, because it can vary from day-to-day.